Multiplayer online battle arena: Impact

 In the original Defense of the Ancients (DotA), each player controls one powerful unit rather than a large army.
 While it still kept the large scale, core mechanics, and goals of the real-time strategy games, DotA attempted to avoid "clickfest" gameplay in which high actions per minute scores are mandatory for efficient playing, changing focus to the actual teamwork, coordination, and tactics.
-This made the mod highly popular, as its dynamic and unpredictable fights, complex map, and hero-centric gameplay create a more competitive environment and opportunities for outplaying the enemy team.
+This made the mod highly popular, as its dynamic and unpredictable fights, complex map, and hero-centric gameplay creates a more competitive environment and opportunities for outplaying the enemy team.
 Over time, the multiplayer online battle arena genre grew steadily within esports tournaments, becoming a major part of the competitive gaming scene by the early 2010s.
 The genre has seen further growth in popularity since the year 2015 – among the top five esports with the largest prize pools, three have been MOBA titles for three years in row.
 Distributed prize money in MOBA tournaments reached over US$54 million in 2017.
 A year later, prize pools continued to grow reaching over US$60 million, 40% of the year's total esports prize pools.
 2018 League of Legends World Championship had the biggest prize pool out of all League of Legends esports championship finals, awarding almost $6.5 million.

 MOBAs are some of the most watched games in the world.
-Major esports professional tournaments are held in venues that can hold tens of thousands of spectators and are streamed online to millions more.
+Major esports professional tournaments are held in venues that can hold tens of thousands of spectators and are streamed online to millions of people by famous influencers and streamers such as Caedrel and OhnePixel.
 A strong fanbase has opened up the opportunity for sponsorship and advertising, eventually leading the genre to become a global cultural phenomenon.